Persecution of Hindus: India

-North-east

-In Tripura, in 2000 the National Liberation Front of Tripura (NLFT) attacked a Hindu temple and killed a spiritual leader there.
-They are known to have forcefully converted Hindus to Christianity.

-In Meghalaya, in 2020 the Hynniewtrep National Liberation Council (HNLC) gave an ultimatum to Bengali Hindus, from Bangladesh, to leave Ichamati and Majai regions.

-This was a response to a Khasi youth, identified as Lurshai Hynniewta, 35, a resident of Khliehshnong Sohra, who was attacked by non-tribals at Ichamati, died at Sohra CHC on Friday.
-The HNLC has seen a Hindutva connection in the killing of the Khasi youth.

 Punjab

 From the mid-1980s to the mid-1990s, there was an armed campaign by the militants of the Khalistan Movement for a separate Sikh state, and in this period of insurgency, there were many incidents of targeted killings of Hindus by the militants.
 There were multiple killings of Hindu bus passengers by the pro-Khalistan militants in the 1980s.
-Major incidents included the Lalru massacre of 38 Hindu bus passengers on 6 July 1987, by the Khalistan Commando Force militants near Lalru, Punjab, India.; and Fatehabad bus killings on 7 July 1987, in which 34 Hindus on two buses were killed.
+Major incidents included the Moga Massacre where 25 Hindus were killed.
+Lalru massacre of 38 Hindu bus passengers on 6 July 1987, by the Khalistan Commando Force militants near Lalru, Punjab, India.; and Fatehabad bus killings on 7 July 1987, in which 34 Hindus on two buses were killed.
 In most of these incidents, the attackers shot the Hindu passengers using automatic rifles.

 According to the former Chief Minister of Punjab, Captain Amarinder Singh, there were 35,000 Hindus killed during militancy in Punjab.
 From K.P.S Gill's figures no more than 4,500 Hindus died in militancy.
 The data from court cases of the Supreme Court of India gives a lower death toll for Hindus at 3,817.